-- 1) the logging with the special machines (harvesters) maximum reduce all risks related to labour protection and work safety.
-During audits were found just a few minor failures. - 2) the high level of risk related to labour protection and work safety was found in logging places, where logging was made with the hand saws.
+1) the logging with the special machines (harvesters) maximum reduce all risks related to labour protection and work safety.
+During audits were found just a few minor failures.

+2) the high level of risk related to labour protection and work safety was found in logging places, where logging was made with the hand saws.
 During audits were found sometimes significant discrepancies.
-The management of these companies was invited to pay more attention to the labour protection.
+The management of these companies was invited to pay more attention to the labour protection and repeated audits were performed.